Nazeeefa/NanoSwe/README.md

 ### Introduction

-NanoSwe is a preliminary analysis toolkit for experiments that involve data analyses of whole genomes sequenced on ONT's PromethION device.
+NanoSwe is a preliminary analysis toolkit for experiments that involve sequencing data from ONT's PromethION device.
 It has also been used for other long-read SweGen data (e.g. PacBio).

-### ToolKit
+### Bioinformatics ToolKit

 |Purpose |Programs|
 |---------|-----|